Financial Star Building

 The Financial Star Building (世貿財星廣場 (Shìmào cái xīng guǎngchǎng)) is a 30-story, 123.7 m skyscraper office building completed in 1993 and located in Zhongli District, Taoyuan, Taiwan.
-When the building was completed in 1993, it was the tallest building in Taoyuan city and it held the title for 19 years until it was overtaken by ChungYuet Royal Landmark in 2012.
+It was the tallest building in Taoyuan city from its completion in 1993 until it was overtaken by ChungYuet Royal Landmark in 2012.
 Financial Star Building was also the first building to exceed 120 m in Taoyuan and was one of the earliest skyscrapers in the city.
 As of December 2020, the building is the 3rd tallest in Taoyuan City (after ChungYuet Royal Landmark and ChungYuet World Center).
-The location of the building is near Zhongli railway station.
+The building is near Zhongli railway station.